hack2skill/intel-oneAPI/README.md

   $ bash finetune_qa.sh
 ```

-- Optimize using IPEX, Intel® Neural Compressor and run the bennchmark for comparison with Pytorch(Base)-FP32
+- Perform Post Training Optimization using IPEX, Intel® Neural Compressor and run the bennchmark for comparison with Pytorch(Base)-FP32

 ```python
   # modify the params in pot_benchmark_qa.sh